leejet/stable-diffusion.cpp/README.md

 - 16-bit, 32-bit float support
 - 4-bit, 5-bit and 8-bit integer quantization support
 - Accelerated memory-efficient CPU inference
+    - Only requires ~2.3GB when using txt2img with fp16 precision to generate a 512x512 image
 - AVX, AVX2 and AVX512 support for x86 architectures
 - Original `txt2img` and `img2img` mode
 - Negative prompt